byuksektepe/QA-Project-Test-Classification-Mark/README.md

 Copyright (c) 2022 Berkant Yüksektepe.

-Test Classification for QA Test Team/Engineers.
+Test Classification for QA Team/Engineers.
 This project was developed to enable the Developers and QA Teams to communicate better and to produce higher quality products.
 Inspired by the classifications of the SCP Foundation 🖤.

 Rules can be assigned per class, sample rules will be added soon.